-(A) Any student who has never attended another college or university and who seeks to enroll as a new freshman in this university shall be placed on special warning when his or her application for admission is received and processed if his or her academic credentials indicate the probability of low achievement.
-The student shall be so informed before final registration and the payment of fees are

-- completed, except as provided in rule 3335-9-27 of the Administrative Code.
-The fact that special warning has been given shall be made known to the office of the college or school to which the student seeks admission. - (B) If, at the end of his or her first semester, summer term, or session, a student subject to the provisions of rule 3335-9-23 of the Administrative Code has earned a point-hour ratio below 2.00, he or she may receive a warning from the dean of his or her college or director of his or her school instead of being placed on probation.
+- (A) Any student who has never attended another college or university and who seeks to enroll as a new freshman in this university shall be placed on special warning when their application for admission is received and processed if their academic credentials indicate the probability of low achievement.
+The student shall be so informed before final registration and the payment of fees are completed, except as provided in rule 3335-9-27 of the Administrative Code.
+The fact that special warning has been given shall be made known to the office of the college or school to which the student seeks admission. - (B) If, at the end of their first semester, summer term, or session, a student subject to the provisions of rule 3335-9-23 of the Administrative Code has earned a point-hour ratio below 2.00, they may receive a warning from the dean of their college or director of their school instead of being placed on probation.